microsoft/CorrelationVector-CSharp/README.md

 # Correlation Vector-CSharp

-The library provides sample reference implementation to support various operations to manage the correlation vector in distributed debugging and correlated analytics scenarios.
+CorrelationVector-CSharp provides the CSharp implementation of the CorrelationVector protocol for tracing and correlation of events through a distributed system.

 # Correlation Vector